 Studio photographers will appreciate that the Canon 1Ds (unlike the FZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds and the Panasonic FZ100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.